-As you install the second edge of the tire, try to push it toward the middle of the rim channel, where the channel is deepest.
+As you install the second side of the tire, try to push it toward the middle of the rim channel, where the channel is deepest.
 This will give you more slack.

 Make sure that the tire bead is not sitting on top of the base of the valve.
 If it is, push the valve almost back through the rim to raise the reinforced patch at the base of the valve, and push the tire down around it.

 For the last few inches of tire bead, some considerable force may be needed to pop it over the edge of the rim.
 (Some rim/tire combinations are easier than others.)
 If it is giving you difficulty, resist the urge to press the middle part over.
 Instead, work alternately from each end of the section you're trying to lift over.
 Going back and forth from side to side will usually get it.